Hawaii Psychology Licensure Requirements

 Three Steps to Becoming a Psychologist in Hawaii

 To become a licensed psychologist in Hawaii, you must take three major steps.
 First, you will need to earn a bachelor’s degree (and may choose to earn an optional master’s degree after that).
 Next, you must earn a doctoral degree in psychology.
+You can earn your doctorate from one of the psychology programs in Hawaii or from a school in another state that meets Hawaii’s requirements.
 The third and final step is to submit an application to the Board and fulfill their requirements for licensure.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.